kevin-lam/Posdit/README.md

 ## How to run

 Posttid was designed to run on Linux systems.
-Although running Posdit on Mac OSX can be possible, it has not been tested.
+Although running Posttid on Mac OSX can be possible, it has not been tested.

-[Praw](https://praw.readthedocs.io/en/stable/), [Pyqt5](https://www.riverbankcomputing.com/software/pyqt/download5), and [Python-2.7.x](https://www.python.org/downloads/) are required for Posdit to run correctly.
+[Praw](https://praw.readthedocs.io/en/stable/), [Pyqt5](https://www.riverbankcomputing.com/software/pyqt/download5), and [Python-2.7.x](https://www.python.org/downloads/) are required for Posttid to run correctly.

     apt-get install python-pyqt5
     pip install praw